saxix/django-concurrency/docs/api.rst

 Starting from version 0.9, `disable_concurrency` can disable both at Model level or instance level, depending on the passed object.
-Passing Model is useful in django commands, loadin data or fixtures, where instance should be used by default
+Passing Model is useful in django commands, load data or fixtures, where instance should be used by default

+.. versionchanged:: 0.10

+Is now possible use `disable_concurrency` without any argument to disable concurrency on any Model.
+This features has been developed to be used in django commands

+.. note:: without argument `disable_concurrency` use threadlocals not check the state.
+Even if the dangerousness of threadlocals is often overestimated, could potentially produce side effect  in your code.

 .. _disable_sanity_check: